Good research can lead to positive change for the world's poorest by enhancing the design and implementation of development policies and

 Australia Indonesia Partnership for Pro-Poor Policy: Knowledge Sector Initiative (AIP4)

-Sector for Development Policy' program aims to enable Indonesian policy-makers to make evidence-informed decisions to meet its priority social development
+Knowledge Sector for Development Policy' programme aims to enable Indonesian policy-makers to make evidence-informed decisions to meet its priority

-under Decentralisation.
-The report looks into process of local public policy formulation and implementation in the context of ten years of regional autonomy
+Formulation under Decentralisation.
+The report looks into process of local public policy formulation and implementation in the context of ten years of

-in Indonesia.
-It questions the degree to which local public policies are evidence-based, what are the demands and supply of regional governments’ need for
+regional autonomy in Indonesia.
+It questions the degree to which local public policies are evidence-based, what are the demands and supply of regional

-demand for knowledge emanating from government is a very powerful determining factor in the nature of the knowledge market.
-Current institutional arrangements
+quality of demand for knowledge emanating from government is a very powerful determining factor in the nature of the knowledge market.
+Current

 Australia Indonesia Partnership for Pro-Poor Policy: Knowledge Sector